python/devguide/triage/triaging.rst

 Around the clock, new issues are being opened on the :ref:`issue tracker
 <tracker>` and existing issues are being updated.
 Every issue needs to be
-triaged to make sure various things are in proper order.
+triaged to make sure everything runs smoothly.

 Classifying Reports
 -------------------